 Running a Context Throughout Your Lesson

 Almost as important though, is to run the context throughout the whole lesson.
-Switching contexts can leave learners confused.
+Switching contexts too rapidly can leave learners confused.

-In the example above, learners know that we’re talking about planning a holiday, and that the teacher had an argument/discussion with their partner.
+In the example in the table above, learners now know that we’re talking about planning a holiday, and that the teacher had an argument/discussion with their partner.

 So why not run the context throughout the class, and have the learners do the same thing?
 As a very basic example;

-- Listening exercise – where you ‘recorded’ your argument with your girlfriend (ask a colleague for two minutes of their time to help you role-play and record)
+- Listening exercise – you ‘recorded’ your argument with your girlfriend (ask a colleague for two minutes of their time to help you role-play and record)

 - Lexis – An activity where learners express what they like / don’t like about holidays (pairwork, small groups, with eliciting / scaffolding / you helping with unknown lexical items)